 Flash Briefing Skill Certification Checklist

-- Verify that all aspects of your skill meet the Alexa policy guidelines
+Verify that the following aspects of your skill meet Alexa policy guidelines:

 - Skill name, image, and descriptions